HanoverStatsLabs/resources/labs/Lab7Instructions.md

 - Download the Excel file that holds the relevant data: [https://hanoverstatslabs.github.io/resources/datasets/guns.xlsx](https://hanoverstatslabs.github.io/resources/datasets/guns.xlsx)
 - In the **Files** pane (lower right), click the **upload** button to start the `Upload Files` dialog.
-- Click **Choose File** and navigate to your Downloads folder.
+- Navigate to your Downloads folder.
 Find the file `guns.xlsx` and click on it.
 - Click **OK** to finish the upload.
 If this was successful, you should now see `guns.xlsx` in your Files pane.

 Now we need to *import the actual data from the Excel file into the RStudio project* (both into the console and into the report):